Developer Guide

 Mastery Check: Type of special

-that is recorded and graded in the CS1101S module.
-It extends fromConsultation
+Consultationthat is recorded and graded in the CS1101S module.
+It extends fromConsultationclass. -

 Task: An abstract class that encompasses 3 subclasses,